 - Melt coconut oil and mix with cacao powder, maple syrup, vanilla extract, maca powder, and shredded coconut.

-- Line 8×8 baking dish with parchment paper and pour mixture into dish.
+- Line small baking dish or glass container with parchment paper and pour mixture into dish.

 - Sprinkle sea salt and additional cacao powder (if using) over the top.

 - Refrigerate about 1 hour, or until solid, then slice and serve.